AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 It's worth taking a moment to discuss good validation and error-handling practices at this stage.
 Just as the QA engineer walking into a bar in the [famous joke](https://twitter.com/brenankeller/status/1068615953989087232), you must ensure that user input aligns with what the grid algorithm expects; for example, that it receives unsigned integers.

 For this tutorial, we'll limit ourselves to setting `min` and `max` values for the Rows, Columns, and Gutter ranges.
 This will prevent scenarios like creating a negative number of columns.
 In a typical implementation, you'd want to insert a validation routine before invoking the primary function.
-Depending on the algorithm's and the UI's complexity, this routine might belong to the iframe, the Authoring Sandbox, or both.
+Depending on the algorithm's and the UI's complexity, this routine might belong to the iframe, the Document Sandbox, or both.
 Additionally, apart from validating value type and range, you may want to ensure that the Gutter size is compatible with the chosen number of Rows and Columns to prevent them from overflowing the page dimensions.[^5]

 Another crucial notion is to avoid silent failures: every action should either succeed or provide the user with a notification if it doesn't.
 That's why, for instance, the Delete button is left disabled until a set of grids is created; instead of handling the removal of a non-existent grid, it's preferable to prevent it in the first place.